denyoe/quiz/README.md

 ##### ReactJS SPA

 4. Open another terminal window and move into the client directory which contains the front-end SPA: `cd client`
+5. Install the project dependencies with: `yarn install`
-5. Launch the client SPA using: `yarn start`
+6. Launch the client SPA using: `yarn start`

 The application is accessible @: